With acting AG at his side, FBI Director Patel publicly addresses allegations about his conduct

 “This FBI director has been on the job twice as many days as every director before me,” Patel said.

-Standing beside him, acting Attorney General Todd Blanche — whom Patel now reports to — also ridiculed the article, which said people had previously raised concerns with senior leaders about the FBI director.
+Standing beside him, acting Attorney General Todd Blanche — whom Patel now reports to — also ridiculed recent reporting in The Atlantic, which said people had previously raised concerns with senior leaders about the FBI director.

 Blanche told reporters he didn’t read the story, but that it included “blatantly false” information.

-Patel has previously denied the allegations made in a recent story in The Atlantic and filed a $250 million defamation lawsuit against the magazine.
+Patel has previously denied the allegations made in The Atlantic’s story and filed a $250 million defamation lawsuit against the magazine.

 On Tuesday, though, he and Blanche were probed on the claims by a room full of reporters at an unrelated press conference.